somebeaver/Lowrider.js/README.md

    API, inject inner HTML, spawn more components).
 This step is **skipped** when using a cached component.
 3. **`load`** - One event loop tick after building is completed, the component enters the `load` lifecycle event.
-It should now interact with its child HTML, then wait for user interaction or DOM removal.
+It can now manipulate its child HTML, and then should wait for user interaction or DOM removal.
 4. **`removed`** - Final moments before the component is removed from the DOM **and memory**.